 It is never worth worrying about gout and food items unless you consider your total diet.
 It is certainly not worth worrying about cod liver oil for gout.
 If you must worry, save it for your uric acid level – it is a real concern if it is over 5mg/dL (0.30mmol/l), and a bigger concern if you do not know the exact number.

-Leave Cod Liver Oil And Gout to browse the Gout Diet pages
+Leave Cod Liver Oil And Gout to read Herbal Gout Control Plan for Organic Gout Recovery.

 Cod Liver Oil And Gout References